cloud-gov/cg-site/content/docs/ops/configuration-management.md

 <!-- As long as these GitHub guidelines comply with the FedRAMP-required policies above and our 18F GitHub requirements, we can adjust them at will, according to our team preferences. -->

-Because cloud.gov is part of 18F, we follow [the 18F requirements for using GitHub](https://handbook.18f.gov/github/).
+Because cloud.gov is built and maintained by 18F, we follow [the 18F requirements for using GitHub](https://handbook.18f.gov/github/).
 These are our team practices within those requirements.

 ### Forking vs. branching